NuriaExtremadouro/apollo-server-poc/README.md

     - `index.ts`: for exporting.
     - `mutations.ts`: for the resolvers of mutations.
     - `queries.ts`: for the resolvers of queries.
     - `resolvers.ts`: for the resolvers of fields that need specific behavior instead of using the default resolver.
 For example, the `skills` field of the type `User`.
-This field isn't found directly in the JSON file; it needs to be calculated with specific logic.
     - `types.ts`: to declare the GQL types (including queries and mutations).
 This is the part that specifically uses the GQL language.
-The rest is Apollo configuration and resolvers implemented with regular TS code.
   - `index.ts`: exports the `typeDefs` and `resolvers` after structuring them for instantiating our Apollo server.
   - `codegen.ts`: config for the `codegen` script in the `package.json`.